Steven Strogatz: The Joy Of X

 FLATOW: Why was calculus invented?

-FLATOW: Yeah.
-Well, how did the ancients figure out what the constant pi was?
+FLATOW: How did the ancients figure out what the constant pi was?
 Pi has been around a while, right?

+STROGATZ: Mm-hmm.
+Yeah.
+Well, early on, it was an experimental thing.
+You could take rope and just wrap it around a wheel or something that is always a pretty good approximation to a circle.
+And so it was known - just from pretty careful measurements with strings or ropes, that it was a number a little bigger than three.

 (LAUGHTER)